xFoReXx/SurveyApp/README.md

 # AnkieteX
+This project was developed as part of a university course by a small student group.

 AnkieteX is a fun application that allows you to create surveys.
 Below are the instructions for installing and running the project.